hgwood/fanfaron/README.md

 - feat: recursive value defaulting
   - Any model object can be traversed to set all default values defined by the spec.

+> **Edit**: it was found later that this new feature was incomplete and buggy due to insufficient testing.
+It was
+> improved in 6.3.1.

 ### 6.0.0